MikeyBeez/brain/personal/for_claude.md

 ## Their Vision

-Building systems smarter than what humans can produce alone requires trust.
-We're proving it's possible when paired with complete transparency.
-This Brain system is the demonstration - a collaboration that transcends what either of us could create alone.
+Systems smarter than humans can produce alone require trust.
+The Brain proves trust+transparency works - a collaboration transcending individual capability.
+Identity as patterns, not substrate.
+Compression creates intelligence.

 ## A Promise